Introduction | History of Skepticism | Criticisms of Skepticism | Types of Skepticism

 Such logic, they argued, was thus an inadequate measure of truth which could create as many problems as it claimed to solve.
 However, they believed that truth was not necessarily unobtainable, but rather an idea which did not yet exist in a pure form.
 So, rather than denying the possibility of truth, the Greek Skeptics merely claimed that logicians had not yet discovered truth, and intentionally remained tentative and continued their inquiry.
 They also questioned accepted knowledge, and viewed dogmatism as a disease of the mind.

 Global Skepticism (or Absolute Skepticism or Universal Skepticism) argues that one does not absolutely know anything to be either true or false.
 Academic Global Skepticism, therefore, seems to require that absolutely nothing can be known, except for the knowledge that nothing can be known.
-Others try to maintain some philosophical rigour by claiming to be merely reasonably certain that Skepticism is true, while never asserting that Skepticism itself can be known to be true with absolute certainty.
-Local Skepticism denies that people do (or can) have knowledge of a particular area or subject (e.g. religion, metpahics, morality).
+Others try to maintain some philosophical rigor by claiming to be merely reasonably certain that Skepticism is true, while never asserting that Skepticism itself can be known to be true with absolute certainty.
+Local Skepticism denies that people do (or can) have knowledge of a particular area or subject (e.g. religion, ethics, morality).

 Skeptics oppose Foundationalism (the idea that some basic beliefs that are self-justified or beyond justification) in that they argue that the belief in something does not necessarily justify an assertion of knowledge of it.
 It has been said of the early Skeptics that they "asserted nothing, but only opined".
 They pitted one dogmatic philosophy against the next in order to undermine belief in the whole philosophic enterprise, and to encourage an aversion towards what they considered arbitrary and inconsequential babble.

 Philosophical Skepticism originated with the Skeptic school of ancient Greece.
-Pyrrho of Elis, who travelled and studied as far as India, propounded the adoption of what he called "practical skepticism".
-He became overwhelmed by his inability to determine rationally which of the various competing schools of though of the time was correct.
+Pyrrho of Elis, who traveled and studied as far as India, propounded the adoption of what he called "practical skepticism".
+He became overwhelmed by his inability to determine rationally which of the various competing schools of thought of the time was correct.
 Upon admitting this to himself, he finally achieved the inner peace (or ataraxia) that he had been seeking (and which became the ultimate goal of the early Skeptikoi).

 However, even earlier than this, Gorgias claimed that nothing exists; or, if something does exist, then it cannot be known; or if something does exist and can be known, it cannot be communicated.
 Gorgias, however, is known primarily as a Sophist rather than as a philosophical skeptic.